 The key result is whether the transfer is lawful or not

 We deliver a practical transfer impact assessment report in plain language detailing whether the transfer is lawful or not.
 This is the conclusion and should be set out at the beginning of the report.
-The transfer is lawful if the controller adequately protects the personal data it is transferring by putting sufficient measures in place.
+The transfer is lawful if the controller adequately protects the personal data it is transferring by implementing sufficient measures.

-Of course, it is important to provide the details of the assessment and prove that the personal data will be protected.
-The process and details are important but from a practical perspective, the key result is whether the transfer is lawful or not.
+Of course, it is essential to provide details of the assessment and demonstrate that personal data will be protected.
+The process and details are important, but from a practical perspective, the key result is whether the transfer is lawful or not.
 We have developed a transfer impact assessment report template that we use.
-The report can also set out additional measures or controls that the controller should put in place to improve privacy.
+The report can also outline additional measures or controls that the controller should implement to enhance privacy.
 For example, obtain prior authorisation from a regulator.